Starting a centre-based ECE service

 Resource management consent

-Licensing criterion PF3 requires the premises to conform to any relevant bylaws of the local authority and the Building Act 2004.
+Licensing criterion PF3 requires the premises to conform to any relevant bylaws of the local authority and the Building Act 2004(external link).
 Resource consent allows a person or group to operate a licensed centre on particular premises.
 The environmental effects of having an ECE service in the neighbourhood will be considered before resource consent is granted.
 Sometimes resource consent has to be publicly notified.
 Consents can be declined or have conditions attached (for example, a higher fence or off street parking may be required).

 If conditions attached to your resource consent limit the full operation of your ECE service (for example, a condition that puts limitations on the times that the outdoor area can be used), your service may not comply with the regulations and therefore could not be licensed.